 Since my return to the Greater Binghamton area, I’ve worked independently as GreenBoat Design / GreenBoat Studio, making fine art and graphic design, and teaching both oil painting and drawing at local public libraries.

-I’m an Exhibiting Member of Cooperative Gallery 213 in Binghamton, NY, a member of Maryland Federation of Art / Circle Gallery in Annapolis, MD, and a vocalist/arranger with the folkish a cappella trio Diamonds in the Rough.
+I’m an Exhibiting Member of Cooperative Gallery 213 in Binghamton, NY, a member of Maryland Federation of Art / Circle Gallery in Annapolis, MD, and a trad-folk/classical vocalist/arranger currently looking for others to sing with.

 Buy my work